Safer Sandwell Partnership

 - alcohol and drug misuse

-The Safer Sandwell Partnership works closely with the Sandwell Safeguarding Adults Board, Sandwell Safeguarding Children Board and Sandwell Health and Wellbeing Board.
-Information on how the four boards work together.
+The Safer Sandwell Partnership works closely with the Sandwell Safeguarding Adults Board, Sandwell Children's Safeguarding Partnership and Sandwell Health and Wellbeing Board – Information on how the four boards work together

 West Midlands Police and Crime Panel

 The West Midlands Police and Crime Panel (WMPCP) scrutinises and supports the work of the Police and Crime Commissioner.

 - If you need to contact West Midlands Police in a non-emergency situation, you can use the Live Chat facility on their website or call 101.

 - Crimestoppers gives excellent advice on how to avoid becoming a victim of crime and you can report crime to the independent charity anonymously on 0800 555 111.

 - Victim Support?
 Go to the Victim Support website or call the free support line on 0808 1689 111.

 - Read our advice about reporting anti-social behaviour, hate crime and modern slavery.

 - Domestic abuse?
 Call Black Country Women’s Aid 0121 553 0090 (0121 552 6448 out of hours) or free 24-hour national helpline 0808 2000 247.
 Always call 999 in an emergency.